A lot or a little?

 What's the story?

-Penny Chenery Tweedy (Diane Lane) is a well-to-do housewife in Denver, where she raises four children with her attorney husband, John (Dylan Walsh), until her mother's death takes her back to her parents' horse farm in Virginia.
+In SECRETARIAT, Penny Chenery Tweedy (Diane Lane) is a well-to-do housewife in Denver, where she raises four children with her attorney husband, John (Dylan Walsh), until her mother's death takes her back to her parents' horse farm in Virginia.
 With her father, Christopher (Scott Glenn), ailing from dementia, Penny decides to take over the farm's operations in the early '70s.
 She fires an unreliable trainer and asks breeder Lucien Laurin (John Malkovich) to come out of retirement and train her thoroughbreds.
 When the farm's prize mare drops a chestnut foal that stands with astounding speed, Laurin, Chenery, and groom Eddie (Nelsan Ellis) all agree that he's something special.
 Chenery begins to divide her time -- and her responsibilities -- between mother and wife in Colorado and horsewoman in Virginia, where she oversees the training of her beloved "Big Red" colt, who is eventually raced as SECRETARIAT, the horse that in 1973 became the first Triple Crown winner in more than 25 years.

 Is it any good?